janverschelde/PHCpack/src/doc/source/options.rst

    With the :index:`stable mixed volume` we count *all* affine solutions (not only those with nonzero coordinates) and then and obtain polyhedral homotopies that compute all affine solutions.

+5. The :index:`DEMiCs` Algorithm is faster than MixedVol for larger polynomial systems with many different supports.
+   The algorithm is described in the paper by
+   T. Mizutani, A. Takeda, and M. Kojima:
+   *Dynamic enumeration of all mixed cells*, published in Discrete Comput.
+Geom.
+37(3):351-367, 2007.
+   The software DEMiCs is distributed under the GNU GPL license as well.

 On :index:`multicore` computers,
 the solution of a random coefficient system